-The Fair Food Standards Council (FFSC) oversees implementation of the Fair Food Program (FFP), a unique farmworker- and consumer-driven initiative consisting of:
+Founded in 2011, the Fair Food Standards Council (FFSC) oversees implementation of the Fair Food Program, a unique farmworker- and consumer-driven initiative consisting of:

-- A wage increase supported by a price premium paid by corporate purchasers of Florida tomatoes; and
+- A wage increase supported by a price premium paid by fifteen corporate purchasers of Fair Food Program product;

-The price premium and the Code of Conduct, which were developed by tomato workers, growers, and corporate buyers, form the foundation for a new model of social accountability.
+The price premium and the Code of Conduct, which were developed by workers, growers, and corporate buyers, form the foundation for a new model of social responsibility.

 What are the major elements of the FFP?

-- Worker-to-worker education sessions conducted by the CIW on the farms and on company time to insure workers understand their new rights and responsibilities;
+- Worker-to-worker education sessions conducted by the CIW on the farms and on company time to ensure workers understand their new rights and responsibilities;

 - Health and safety committees on every farm to give workers a structured voice in the shape of their work environment;